-In regards to how you view or value your worth, there are a lot of factors in play, including your mental status, your previous life experiences, as well as your financial position and education.
+In regards to how you view or value your worth, there are a lot of factors in play, including your mental status, your previous life experiences, as well as your financial position, and your education.
 You should understand that, in regards to your feeling of self-confidence, there is only one view that matters — your own opinion.
 However, even your own perspective of self-importance needs to be regularly evaluated as people tend to be their own harsh critics.

 Self-esteem influences every aspect of life and people’s motivation to succeed, so in this article, we offer some effective tips on how to enhance your sense of self-worth and live a happier life.

-Tips for Building Your Self-Esteem
+Tips To Improve Your Self-Esteem

 Although self-esteem is a complex construct influenced by multiple factors, there are proven strategies that can help you improve your sense of self-worth.
 Here are some of them.